Unit XI. Healing

 reciprocal, respectful, considerate, kind, balanced, tolerant, and patient.

-The whole person is able to engage in consensual decision-making and to collaborate
+The whole person is able to engage in consensual decision-making and to

-for success.
+self-will is critical for success.
 We are human after all.
-But the modes of resolving
+But

-issues would tend to take on the qualities mentioned above.
-Above all,
+the modes of resolving issues would tend to take on the qualities mentioned

-Creating such a liaison requires not only commitment but a willingness to
+relationship.
+Creating such a liaison requires not only commitment

-work at it constantly because old habits have a way of re-surfacing when we
+but a willingness to work at it constantly because old habits have a way

-least expect them.
+of re-surfacing when we least expect them.

 If we could manage to get ourselves as a group to this point, then there